denny/ShinyCMS-ruby/README.md

 it's not a small project.
 Here's the feature list I'm trying to duplicate:

 * Content-managed pages, page templates, and form handlers
-* 'Inserts' - text and HTML fragments that can be re-used in all parts of a site
+* Inserts - text and HTML fragments that can be re-used in all parts of a site
 * User accounts, profiles and administration
 * reCAPTCHA bot protection for registration and comment forms
 * Blog